onyazuka/Serializer/README.md

 ```

-- If serialization/deserialization process of your object can be done in multiple ways, you should inherit MultipleSerializable/MultipleDeserializable(or both):
+- If serialization/deserialization of your object can be done in multiple ways, you should inherit MultipleSerializable/MultipleDeserializable(or both):
 ```Cpp
 struct Cat : public MultipleSerializable, public MultipleDeserializable {